edugca/xlRcode/README.md

 ## History

 ### v.
+0.1.4
+Minor improvements and bug handling.
+- Improvement: xlRcode functions have now full descriptions, including their arguments, in the Function Wizard.
+- Improvement: xlRcode functions have now intellisense.
+- Improvement: user can specify a packages library folder at the SetUp form.
+- Bug fix: arguments of functions XLRCODE, XLRFUNC and XLRSCRIPT were being processed in the global environment instead of a temporary one.
+- Bug fix: non-modal forms were being exhibited at the top of all windows, including those outside Excel.
+Now, they are exhibited at the top of Excel.
+- Bug fix: listing Environment objects when object was boolean raised untreated error.

+### v.
 0.1.3
 Bug handling.
 - Bug fix: boolean arguments in the xlRcode functions were not being correctly parsed from Excel to R.